How to Setup a Server Rack

 Consider The Cost

 A costly server rack doesn’t mean that you have gotten what you needed.
-An office equipment like a rack is bought to serve its purpose not to show that might or worth of a company.
+An office equipment like a rack is bought to serve its purpose not to show the size or status of a company.
 In that case, simply budget for a rack which will give you just the service that you are looking for, with durability that you can count on.

 However, be aware that higher-priced racks may include features such as integrated cable management, better airflow design, or secure access systems.
 These may justify the investment depending on your setup.